-- Don’t forget the glasses retainers.
-Few sights are sadder than a pricey pair of shades sinking to the bottom of the sea.
-Your retainer needs to float (check it at home) and always be attached (and always accompanied by a spare retainer.)
+Glasses retainers: Few sights are sadder than a pricey pair of shades sinking to the bottom of the sea.
+Your retainer needs to float (check it at home) and always be attached.
+(It’s a good idea to bring a spare retainer, too.)

 PFDs: There’s a reason kayak rental shops require you to wear a personal flotation device (PFD), even if you only plan to paddle close to shore.
 Those close-in waters are where most drowning accidents happen, but they rarely happen to a paddler wearing a PFD.
 Even cool water feels shocking when one capsizes—a PFD provides core body warmth and keeps you afloat without having to rely solely on swimming prowess.
 So don’t step into the boat until you put on a properly secured PFD.
 For sizing and fitting advice (snugger is better), in addition to buying tips, read How to Choose a PFD.

 How to Dress for Kayaking in Cool or Cold Water